I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 Just don't ever say, "There's nothing to do in Flagstaff."

-A Community Surrounded by National Forest
+2. Surrounded by a National Forest

-In the winter, these same trails and the meadows too turn into great opportunities for many miles of pristine cross-country skiing and snowshoeing under bright blue or moonlit skies.
+In the winter, these same trails and the meadows turn into great opportunities for many miles of pristine cross-country skiing and snowshoeing under bright blue or moonlit skies.

 Are You a Mountain Biker?

-And Don't Leave Home Without a Map
+Don't Leave Home Without a Map!

 - The Best Short Day Hikes in Flagstaff